eb0687/real-time-forum/README.md

 # GOD HELP
 - realistic data?
 (FUCK DATA)
-- show error message on register
-- update userlist on user register
 - diable fields on message when no user selected or offline user